 - Muscle strains

 To put it simply - no!
 In fact, the intensity of the electrical muscle stimulation or sensory nerve stimulation can be easily modified to the tolerance of each patient.
 Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.
 When used for muscle strengthening, electrical stimulation can sometimes become a bit uncomfortable, but it should never result in pain.

 Get started with electrical stimulation at Washington Physical Therapy today:

 At our Kirkland, WA physical therapy practice, our main priorities are your comfort, safety, and dignity.
 You will undergo a physical examination at your initial appointment, in addition to being asked questions about your current condition and medical history.
 From there, one of our licensed Kirkland, WA physical therapists will create an individualized treatment plan, based on your specific needs.

 If our physical therapist believes electrical stimulation will be beneficial to you, he or she will explain it in depth, and it will be incorporated into your treatment plan.
 During an electrical stimulation treatment, you'll be asked to sit or lie in a comfortable position, your skin in the target treatment area will be cleaned and prepped, and your PT will guide you step-by-step through the entire treatment.

-If you are interested in learning more about electrical stimulation, or if you think it could benefit you, contact Washington Physical Therapy and Rehabilitation today to schedule your appointment.
+If you are interested in learning more about electrical stimulation, or if you think it could benefit you, contact Washington Physical Therapy today to schedule your appointment.
 We’ll get you started on the path toward pain relief and recovery!